CFY98/Password/README.md

 # 🔐 PassBox

 PassBox is a simple Python program featuring basic password encryption logic.
-The primary aim of this project is to demonstrate how to safely store, protect, or validate a user password using simple algorithms.
+The primary aim of this project is to safely store, protect, or validate a user password using simple algorithms.

 ## 🧠 What It Does